 (2) A junior member of a brigade cannot attend an incident.

-[Regulation 187A inserted in Gazette 16 May 2003 p.
+[Regulation 187A inserted: Gazette 16 May 2003 p.
 1749.]

 187B.
 Command of brigades at incidents

 (1) When a brigade attends an incident, the most senior officer of the brigade in attendance or, if there is no officer, the most senior member of the brigade in attendance is, subject to this regulation, to take command of the brigade.